Daiyaoxu/Ray-tracing-in-magnetic-lens/README.md

 \frac{\partial^2 A}{\partial r^2}+\frac{1}{r} \frac{\partial A}{\partial r^2}+\frac{\partial^2 A}{\partial z^2}-\frac{A}{r^2}=0
 $$

+This equation is the fundamental equation for calculating the axially symmetric magnetic field using the magnetic vector potential.
+Where A represents the magnetic vector potential, r represents the radial direction, and z represents the axial direction.
 Expanding A in terms of r as a power series, due to rotational symmetry, we can obtain:

 $$
 \begin{aligned}